ellakoa/postcard-poem/content/posts/gone-fishing-days.md

   Often, days are just okay
   Start bright then fade to grey.

-  Darker days you’ll chase away
+  Darker days get chased away
   Perfect storms to keep at bay.

   Then there are days you wish would linger on…..